brijkishorr/Building-with-Polygon-Bridge/README.md

 2. **Store items on IPFS using pinata.cloud**: Upload the generated images to IPFS (InterPlanetary File System) using the Pinata service for decentralized storage.

-3. **Deploy an ERC721 or ERC1155 to the Goerli Ethereum Testnet**: Choose and deploy either an ERC721 or ERC1155 smart contract to the Goerli Testnet, which will represent your NFT collection.
+3. **Deploy an ERC721 or ERC1155 to the sepolia Ethereum Testnet**: Choose and deploy either an ERC721 or ERC1155 smart contract to the sepolia Testnet, which will represent your NFT collection.

 4. **Prompt Description Function**: Implement a function called `promptDescription` in your smart contract that returns the prompt used to generate the images.